-When I did this easy experiment for kids, the children watched with magnifying glasses, as the food colouring slowly ‘popped’ down into the water.
-(The food colouring is heavier/denser than the oil so it sinks.)
+When I did this easy experiment for kids, the children watched with magnifying glasses, as the food coloring slowly ‘popped’ down into the water.
+(The food coloring is heavier/denser than the oil so it sinks.)
 It was so much fun!

 As an extension activity, I filled a clear container with oil (no water).
 Baby oil is best because it is clear, but any oil will work.
-I then added a variety of colours of food colouring and stirred them around.
+I then added a variety of colors of food coloring and stirred them around.
 They won’t mix with the oil, but they do separate into lots of little blobs.

 It is a rainbow of colour that moves through the oil and lasted for several minutes.

 For more fun science experiments to do at home, try out a “Rocket Science” experiment.
 (It’s one of my kid’s favorites!)